dbountouridis/InCredible/README.md

 # InCredible

-A Python script for locating cross-referenced pieces of information in related documents (e.g. articles of the same news story).
+A Python script for locating cross-referenced pieces of information in related documents (e.g. articles from different outlets of the same news story).
 The original news dataset from [Kaggle](https://www.kaggle.com/snapcrack/all-the-news).

 Run a demo
 ```